rprops/PhenoFlow/README.md

 ### Isolate only the cellular information based on the polyGate1
 flowData_transformed <- Subset(flowData_transformed, polyGate1)
 ```
-Next, the phenotypic intensity values of each cell are normalized to the [0,1] range.
+<p align="justify">Next, the phenotypic intensity values of each cell are normalized to the [0,1] range.
 This is required for using a bandwidth of 0.01 in the fingerprint calculation.
-Each parameter is normalized based on the average maximum FL1-H intensity value over the data set.
+Each parameter is normalized based on the average maximum FL1-H intensity value over the data set.</p>

 ```R
 summary <- fsApply(x=flowData_transformed,FUN=function(x) apply(x,2,max),use.exprs=TRUE)